bendras/MarsRoverExercise/README.md

 Clean, readable, maintainable code.

 Prepare to extend programs to cope with new features or capabilities.
 It's quite uncommon to have truly perfect specifications for any program and this is no exception!

+## Program controls

+0. Start program.
+(Use command line parameters to change map)
+0. Enter list of commands into command line, like: FRFL
+0. Press ENTER
+0. You will see current rover position on the map.